 As many enterprises big or small recognising the benefits of remote work, will our employment landscape shift permanently, transforming the way we work, forever?

-Business models and workplaces have to evolve in reponse to the COVID environment, whether they like it or not, redesigning their policies, demands, communication methods and workforce structures.
+Business models and workplaces have to evolve in response to the COVID environment, whether they like it or not, redesigning their policies, demands, communication methods, and workforce structures.
 That aside, the impacts of remote working on worker productivity and the environment are apparent.
-Digital productivity platforms such as Zoom, Google Meet and GoToMeeting are now communication norms.
+Digital productivity platforms such as Zoom, Google Meet, and GoToMeeting are now communication norms.
 An internal team video communication is now imperative for a business to kickstart the day.
-It brings cohesiveness to management and employees when collaborating on daily tasks that ensures workflows are in places and everyone is in the loop of fast-paced adaptations.
+It brings cohesiveness to management and employees when collaborating on daily tasks that ensure workflows are in place and everyone is in the loop of fast-paced adaptations.

 Zoom added more than 2 million new users from January to February 2020, more than the number of new users throughout all of 2019.
 The fact shows how old-fashioned many companies remain.
 The usage of these tools depends on the learning curves of companies in utilizing them.

 The Infocomm Media Development Authority (“IMDA”) is calling on Singapore businesses to “Stay Healthy, Go Digital”, and launching a number of measures to help them address urgent COVID-19 challenges.

 COVID-19 developments have accelerated the shift towards a digital economy following the rise of online teleconferencing, chats, discussions, and digital marketing , significantly, making mobile work no longer an option, but a requirement.

 2. Companies Who Can Execute Work From Home Protocols Will Thrive Best

 COVID-19 has led to inevitable transformations in work mindsets and procedures.